Pulisic matches Messi UCL dribbling feat as Chelsea knock out Porto | Goal.com

 Bigger picture

-Pulisic's positive performance came two days after he had admitted his 2020-21 campaign had not gone exactly to plan.
+Pulisic's positive performance came two days after he had admitted his 2020-21 campaign has not gone exactly to plan.

 The forward went several months without scoring and found himself outside of Tuchel's lineup until gaining favour in recent weeks.